- Distance from Los Angeles: 74 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.Tuck into tasty pizzas at Gianni's Pizza, a longtime favorite among locals and just a three-block walk from Cannery Row.
+2Tuck into tasty pizzas at Gianni's Pizza (725 Lighthouse Ave; 831-649-1500), a longtime favorite among locals and just a three-block walk from Cannery Row.
 Little ones will love watching the pizza makers toss the dough and top the pies with ingredients at this casual, come-as-you-are spot.

-1.Fuel up for the day with a delectable, but casual, breakfast at the Crepes of Brittany in Fisherman's Wharf, which features both sweet crepes made with Nutella, fruit, and whipped cream, plus egg-topped breakfast versions.
-From there, it's onto the 8,500-square-foot MY Museum, where little ones can engage in a pint-sized game of Operation!, or don a hard hat to work on a tiny construction site, for an affordable $7 entry fee.
+1Fuel up for the day with a delectable, but casual, breakfast at the Crepes of Brittany in Fisherman's Wharf, which features both sweet crepes made with Nutella, fruit, and whipped cream and egg-topped breakfast versions.
+From there, it's onto the 8,500-square-foot MY Museum, where little ones can engage in a pint-sized game of Operation! or don a hard hat to work on a tiny construction site, for an affordable $8 entry fee.

-4.Spend the rest of the afternoon strolling the beautiful coastal town of Carmel, whose main drag, Ocean Drive, hums with cozy shops, restaurants, and B&Bs.
-Mom and Dad can trade off kid duty while indulging in the new Wine Walk By-the-Sea Passport: $50 gets you tastings from seven participating in-town tasting rooms, from estate-grown still wines to sparkling varieties, plus waived corkage fees at some restaurants.
-At The Cheese Shop, sample cheeses from all over the world, and grab a wedge or two for your next stop: the beach.
+4Spend the rest of the afternoon strolling the beautiful coastal town of Carmel, whose main drag, Ocean Drive, hums with cozy shops, restaurants, and B&Bs.
+Parents can trade off kid duty while indulging in the Wine Walk By-the-Sea Passport: $65 gets you tastings from ten participating in-town tasting rooms, from estate-grown wines to sparkling varieties, plus waived corkage fees at some restaurants.
+At The Cheese Shop, sample cheeses from all over the world and grab a wedge or two for your next stop: the beach.

-6.Sink your teeth into a juicy burger at 400 Degrees, an upscale diner that opened in May 2012.
-A straightforward menu includes burgers, sandwiches, and salads with gourmet touches, such as duck-fat fries and Sea Salt Caramel milkshakes, plus a kids menu.
+6Sink your teeth into a juicy burger at upscale diner, 400 Degrees.
+A straightforward menu includes a kids menu, burgers, sandwiches, and salads with gourmet touches, such as duck-fat fries and Sea Salt Caramel milkshakes.
 The restaurant provides computer tablets at tables so you can order extra items, pay your bill, and—perfect for impatient young'uns—play games.

-1.Arrive early at the Monterey Bay Aquarium to beat the lines, which can stretch around the block by mid-morning (or, go after 2 pm).
-Once inside, a good strategy is to head straight for The Splash Zone, which features 45 exhibits and a touch pool for hands-on access to sea creatures like abalones, sea stars, and bat rays.
+1Arrive early at the Monterey Bay Aquarium to beat the lines, which can stretch around the block by mid-morning (or, go after 2 p.m.).
+Once inside, a good strategy is to head straight for the Splash Zone, which features more than forty-five exhibits and a touch pool for hands-on access to sea creatures like abalones, sea stars, and bat rays.

-3.The final stop before heading home: the Dennis the Menace Park, brainchild of the comic strip creator Hank Ketcham, who lived in Pebble Beach for nearly 20 years.
-No frou-frou, safety-centric stuff here: Think colossal slides, a suspension bridge and climbing structures sure to thrill kids (and adults, too!) while tiring them out before the trip home.
+3The final stop before heading home: the Dennis the Menace Playground in the El Estero Park, brainchild of the comic strip creator Hank Ketcham, who lived in Pebble Beach for nearly twenty years.
+No frou-frou, safety-centric stuff here: Think colossal slides, a suspension bridge, and climbing structures sure to thrill kids (and adults, too!) while tiring them out before the trip home.

 Where to Stay